 There are 12 different measures including political efforts, business strategies, technological change, and fossil fuel productions.
 So, for example, we look at how many more electric cars will need to be on the road.
 How much more renewable energy will need to be generated?
 And how quickly oil, gas or coal production would need to drop.

 The dashboard is updated quarterly.
 The last update suggested we are heading for around a 3.9 degree long-run temperature rise.
-We have begun a journey but there are many more steps still to take.
+We have begun a journey but there are still many more steps for us and climate change investors to take.